 Participant loans, which are classified as receivables, are stated at the unpaid principal balance plus any accrued but unpaid interest.
-No allowance for credit losses has been recorded as of December 31, 2022 or 2021.
+No allowance for credit losses has been recorded as of December 31, 2024 or 2023.
 Delinquent notes receivable are classified as distributions based upon the terms of the Plan document.
+The Plan only has loan receivables in the form of participant loans and there are no trade receivables.